 It is always good to have a reasonable supply of foods with a long shelf-life on-hand for the times you want to whip up something quickly at home or when it’s difficult to get to the supermarket.
 Most foods with a long shelf-life contain multiple servings, so having a few items ready in your pantry will provide you with plenty of food for at least a couple of days.
-Typically, pantry, canned, or dried foods are also very budget-friendly and can help create a nutrient-rich meal in no time!
+Here are some great tips on how to make sure you're well-stocked with healthy staples at home!

 When filling up your pantry, people tend to buy a lot of the same type of foods.
 In order to have a well-balanced diet, aim for having a variety of foods that can be stored at room temperature at home in order to get all macros (carbohydrates, protein, and fat) in each meal.